conservation-laws/ryujin/README.md

 ```
 @article{ryujin2020,
-  title   = {Massively parallel 3D computation of the compressible Euler
+  title   = {Efficient parallel 3D computation of the compressible Euler
     equations with an invariant-domain preserving second-order
     finite-element scheme}
   author  = {Matthias Maier and Martin Kronbichler},